SaschaWillems/Vulkan/README.md

 ## [Omnidirectional shadow mapping](shadowmappingomni/)
 <img src="./screenshots/shadow_omnidirectional.png" height="96px" align="right">

+Shows how to implement dynamic shadows from a point light source.
 Uses a dynamic 32 bit floating point cube map for a point light source that casts shadows in all directions (unlike projective shadow mapping).

-The cube map faces contain the distances from the light sources, which are then used in the scene rendering pass to determine if the fragment is shadowed or not.
+The cube map faces contain the distances from the light sources, which are then used in the final scene rendering pass to determine if the fragment is shadowed or not.
 <br><br>

 ## [Spherical environment mapping](sphericalenvmapping/)